Red Light Therapy

 Irradiance (mW/cm²)

 Irradiance is a measure of how much light energy reaches your skin, expressed in milliwatts per square centimetre (mW/cm²).
 The higher the irradiance, the more energy your body receives in a shorter amount of time.
 For example, standing closer to a panel gives a stronger dose, while moving further away spreads the light out and lowers the intensity.
-Balance is key, enough irradiance to be effective, without overdoing it.

 Dose (J/cm²)